rneventteknik/backstage2/README.md

 # Backstage2

 Backstage2 is a web app that is created by RN, for RN, and is used to keep track of all of our events.
+It is hosted in Heroku.

 ## Tech Stack